amy-reinholds-ibm/logdna-demo/README.md

 Notice how the view updates immediately with a message about the container's JVM stopping.

-# Scenario 3: Map frequency
+# Scenario 3: API Usage Analysis - how is our API being used?

 Next, we'll take a look at the "Board" feature of LogDNA.
 This is a feature I love because it's a great way to visualize a large quantity of data quickly, find trends and zero-in on error conditions.
 We'll start by simply getting a graph